Coronation Street axes yet another star after ‘cash crisis’

 “I genuinely can’t wait to see what chapter two has in store for me.”

-It has been reported by The Sun that cast members are in danger of being dropped from the soap due to an alleged cash crisis occurring behind the scenes, with bosses opting to shine the light on the show;s younger cast members as they’re cheaper to retain.
+It has been reported by The Sun that cast members are in danger of being dropped from the soap due to an alleged cash crisis occurring behind the scenes, with bosses opting to shine the light on the show’s younger cast members because they are cheaper to retain.

-Mason’s death was one such storyline; the character was killed off as part of a knife crime storyline that was developed with the Ben Kinsella Trust, a knife crime prevention charity.
+Mason’s death was one such storyline; the character was killed off as part of a knife crime plot that was developed with the Ben Kinsella Trust, a knife crime prevention charity.

 Watch Apple TV+ free for 7 days